disk91/WioLoRaWANFieldTester/README.md

 ### Cargo integration

 The integration above can be used, create a _Functions_ type _Decoder_ / _Custom Script_ and attach it to a cargo integration.

+### Creating UF2 files

+If you want to create an UF2 file for a drag & drop upload on the WIO Terminal, you can use [uf2 generator](https://seeedjp.github.io/uf2/) online tool.
+* use address 0x4000
+* select your binary file compiled from Arduino
+* download the file locally